youtube/spfjs/doc/api.md

 Definition for options when requesting a URL.

 **Attributes**
+`experimental_headers: Object.<string> | undefined`
+Optional map of headers to send with the request.
 `method: string | undefined`
 Optional method with which to send the request; defaults to "GET".
 `onError: function | undefined`